rollup/rollup/docs/04-tutorial.md

 exports.default = foo;
 ```

-This is very useful if you want to load and parse expensive features only once they are used.
+This is useful if you want to load and parse expensive features only once they are used.

 A different use for code-splitting is the ability to specify several entry points that share some dependencies.
 Again we extend our example to add a second entry point `src/main2.js` that statically imports `src/foo.js` just like we did in the original example: